salizzar/gordon/README.md

 ```

-For more details about all parameters available, please run `gordon --help` for more details.
+For more details about all parameters available, please run `gordon --help`.

 Another way is using CLI directly.
 Below some examples how to use it.